Skip to content

 The T.O.
 You Don’t Know

 Uncovers the hidden stories that shape the city we think we know.
 Long before skyscrapers and streetcars defined Toronto, there were buried bridges, basement clubs, and quiet acts of resistance.
-This exhibition traces the overlooked and unexpected histories embedded in everyday places revealing how the past still lingers in the corners of our city.
+Part of what’s on at Museum of Toronto this season, this exhibition reveals how the past still lingers in the corners of our city.

 Events